aaveryjj/indigenous-research/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;Data Collection;Project Information;Site Information" %}

 ## About the Collection
 This collection represents graduate student theses and dissertations on Indigenous people and subjects, collected from Open Access Institutional Repositories in Washington and Oregon.
-The goal of the collection is to promote the accessibility and visibility of Indigenous scholarship and data.
+Research universities often maintain online repositories, or central storage locations, for academic work created or published by their students and faculty.
+Acess to these works is usually restricted to the university, but growing momentum towards Open Access means more and more authors chose to make their work open to the public.
+The goal of this collection is to bring together common works across multiple repositories to promote the accessibility and visibility of Indigenous scholarship and data.

 ### Data Collection